ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/doc/index.en-US.md

 - **Selection** for add checkboxes for row selection.

 ## API

+### The TItem Generic type parameter

+Since 0.16.0, Table has supported ordinary classes, record, interface, and abstract classes as DataSource types.
+But there are a few caveats:

+- When using record and some property values would be changed, please override the `GetHasCode()` method.
+Otherwise the state maintained internally for each column will not work correctly. [#2837](https://github.com/ant-design-blazor/ant-design-blazor/issues/2837)
+- When using abstract classes, the Table would waits for the DataSource to get the element and takes the first one to initialize at the first render. [#3471](https://github.com/ant-design-blazor/ant-design-blazor/issues/3471)

+### Table

 | Parameter             | Instruction             | Type                         | Defaults |
 | ---------------- | ---------------- | ---------------------------- | ------ |
 | RenderMode | Rendering mode | [RenderMode](https://github.com/ant-design-blazor/ant-design-blazor/blob/master/components/core/RenderMode.cs) | RenderMode.Always |